 Text categorization in concept extraction has employed synonym and hypernym linguistic relationships to improve accuracy in document representation but with the explosion of digital content we need more accurate methods.
 In this study, we propose a method to capture concepts as a set of chains to represent the significant concepts in a document.
 This novel algorithm incorporates meronym relationships to provide new information for better text characterization.

 The results show meronyms provide additive information to the characterization of documents.
-We also confirm meronym types provide different levels of useful information for document characterization that is not as strong as synonyms and hypernyms.
+We also confirm meronymsprovide different levels of useful information for document characterization that is not as strong as synonyms and hypernyms.
 We speculate the more informative meronyms contribute to improve accuracy but the less informative may add noise.
 This can over constrain text characterization, making it difficult to identify the major concepts found in a document.

 We recognize there are limitations to this study that future work will investigate.
 A replacement to the current WSD method to provide better context analysis in the decision-making will eliminate noise and provide useful information to the concept chain.
 We also will investigate WordNet’s characterization of meronym types to improve accuracy.
 Additionally, we will examine other similarity measures to understand their impact on accuracy.
 Finally, we plan to use the concept chain algorithm in an educational domain to confirm it is not a domain-specific algorithm.